vgurianov/uml-sp/docs/annotations.md

 -- Not bad, thank you /Thanks, not so well.

 ## 1. Define goals modeling and requirements to simulator
 In UML2 SP this step is a Use-Case model.
-Use-Case model is an artefact of Requirement workflow.<br/><br/>
+Use-Case model is an artefact of Requirement workflow.

 Goal: What will Mr. Brown answer?<br/>
 Plan of experiment: asks Mr. Brown.<br/>